wp-plugins/sm-cleanup/readme.txt

 * Do you often use custom your style by toolbar of wp_editor ?
 * Are you working with plugin WP Edit or Ultimate TinyMCE ?
 * INLINE VS INTERNAL VS EXTERNAL STYLE ?
-* Why External style?
 Is External style the best option for you ?

-=> If you want compress styles attribute, this is a simple tool for you! ;)
+->If you want compress styles attribute and use as external style, this is a simple tool for you! ;)

 = Major features in SM Cleanup include: =